vishyy27/Recommendation_engine/README.md

 1. Load user data from a CSV file.
 2. Preprocess the data by removing non-numeric columns.
 3. Apply feature weighting.
-4. Compute cosine similarity between all users.
+4. Compute cosine similarity between users.
 5. For a given user:

    * Filter users based on location.